-The fig tree can reach 10 - 30 feet (3 - 9 m) high tall and it is characterized for featuring large, fragrant, green ornamental leaves.
+The fig tree can reach 10 - 30 feet (3 - 9 m) high tall, and it is characterized by large, fragrant, green ornamental leaves.
 It has numerous spreading branches and a trunk rarely more than seven inches (18 cm) in diameter.
 The trunk and stalks are rich in a milky latex-like substance.
 The fig fruit can be egg-shaped, conical, or pear-shaped, one to four inches (3 - 10 cm) long, and its thin and tender skin varies in color from yellowish-green to coppery, bronze, or dark-purple.
 Figs are filled with specialized structures called "syconia," which bear minute male and female flowers on the inside.
 The flesh can be whitish, pale-yellow, amber, more or less pink, rose, red, or purple.

-Figs are juicy and sweet when ripe, and gummy with latex when unripe.
+Figs are juicy and sweet when ripe and gummy with latex when unripe.

 Botanically identified as Ficus carica, the fig tree belongs to the Mulberry family (Moraceae), which encompasses over 1400 species classified into about 40 genera.
-With more than 800 species, mostly shrubs and trees, the Ficus genus is the largest of all plant genera, being Ficus carica its most economically important species.
+With more than 800 species, mostly shrubs and trees, the Ficus genus is the largest of all plant genera, with Ficus carica being its most economically important species.

 Subspecies, varieties, and cultivars of fig